jomariya23156/customer-analytics-stp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Then we take a look at some mean and std of each important indicators; average_visits, average_purchase, and purchase ratio (calculated from purchases/visits )
 <img src="./images/avg_visits.png" width="450" height="400"><img src="./images/avg_purchases.png" width="450" height="400"><img src="./images/avg_purchases_ratio.png" width="450" height="400">

-Next, the important one, the brand choices for each cluster. <b>Brand 1 to Brand 5 are ordered by the price which means Brand 1 is the cheapest and Brand 5 is the most expensive brand.</b> We can that Fewer-Opportunity prefers buying Brand 2.
+&nbsp;&nbsp;&nbsp;&nbsp;Next, the important one, the brand choices for each cluster. <b>Brand 1 to Brand 5 are ordered by the price which means Brand 1 is the cheapest and Brand 5 is the most expensive brand.</b> We can that Fewer-Opportunity prefers buying Brand 2.
 Brand 4 for Well-Off.
 Brand 5 for Career-focused.
 Standard is quite distributed sparsely all over.
 Remember that one of the component from PCA is income.
 So this is intuitively correct.
 <img src="./images/brand_choices_heatmap.png" width="700" height="500">

 &nbsp;&nbsp;&nbsp;&nbsp;Lastly, we create DataFrame for revenue across all brands and clusters to see the big picture here.